 II.B.1.
-For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) II.B.1.a) The faculty must include at least one individual who is certified in critical care medicine by a member board of the ABMS or AOA and practices in an intensive care unit (ICU) that cares for pediatric surgical patients.
-(Core) II.B.1.b) Faculty members certified in critical care medicine by a member board of the ABMS or AOA must be available for consultation and collaborative management of critically-ill patients.
-(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location. ^(Core) II.B.1.a) In addition to the sports medicine program director, there must be at least one sports medicine faculty member with current subspecialty certification in sports medicine by the American Board of Emergency Medicine, Family Medicine, Internal Medicine, Pediatrics, or Physical Medicine and Rehabilitation, or the American Osteopathic Board of Emergency Medicine, Family

+Physicians, Internal Medicine, Neuromusculoskeletal Medicine, Pediatrics, or Physical Medicine and Rehabilitation. ^(Core) II.B.1.b) The faculty must include at least one American Board of Orthopaedic Surgery- or American Osteopathic Board of Orthopaedic Surgery-board -certified orthopaedic surgeon who is engaged in the operative management of sports injuries and other conditions and who is readily available to teach and provide consultation to the fellows. ^(Detail) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)